Skip to content

 • video-generation — Video generation

-You can create multiple routes for the same capability; the gateway evaluates them in order and uses the first enabled match.
+You can create multiple configs covering the same capability; the gateway resolves the applicable config for the request.

 Fallback Chains

 Fallback chains work with any strategy.
-For example, a least-latency route can still fall back to a manually specified chain if all preferred providers are down.
+For example, a least-latency config can still fall back to a manually specified chain if all preferred routes are down.

 Weighted Distribution

-When using the weighted strategy, you assign a numeric weight to each provider.
-The gateway distributes traffic proportionally.
-For example, weights of openai: 3, anthropic: 1 send roughly 75% of traffic to OpenAI and 25% to Anthropic.
+When using the weighted strategy, each route carries a numeric weight and the gateway distributes traffic proportionally.
+For example, weights of 3 and 1 on two routes send roughly 75% and 25% of traffic respectively.

-• Click Edit on any route card to modify its settings.
+• Click Edit on any card to modify its settings.

-• Click Delete to remove a route.
-A confirmation dialog warns that traffic using this route will fall back to default routing.
+• Click Delete to remove a config.
+A confirmation dialog warns that traffic using it will fall back to default routing.

-• Use the Enabled toggle to temporarily disable a route without deleting it.
+• Use the Enabled toggle to temporarily disable a config without deleting it.

 Default Routing Strategy

-A system-wide default routing strategy is configured on the Settings page.
-Routes defined here override the default for their specific capability.
+A system-wide default routing strategy is configured on the Settings page and applies when no specific routing config matches a request.
+Routing configs override the default for the capabilities they cover.